Skip to content

 The urgent U.S. public health problem of childhood obesity takes a major toll on Hispanic youngsters: 26% of Hispanic children and adolescents are obese compared to 14% of whites, federal data show.
 And although home environment and their mothers’ mental health obviously have a huge impact on kids, there’s been hardly any research on how they might contribute to or prevent Hispanic children from putting on unhealthy extra pounds.

 Now a pioneering study suggests that Mexican-American children are more likely to have a lower, healthier Body Mass Index (BMI), a measure of overweight or obesity, if their mothers are responsive, report fewer depressive symptoms and more social support, or provide a richer learning environment at home.
-The study, published online ahead of print, will appear in a forthcoming issue of Psychosomatic Medicine, journal of the American Psychosomatic Society.
+The study, published online ahead of print, will appear in a forthcoming issue of Psychosomatic Medicine, journal of the Society for Biopsychosocial Science and Medicine.
 It’s one of the first long-term studies, and with the longest follow-up, on how maternal mental health and home environment may be linked to Hispanic children’s BMI and biological factors that respond to being overweight or obese.

 Participants were 326 Mexican-American children living in the agricultural area of Salinas Valley, CA, followed from their mothers’ pregnancies through age 14.
 The moms’ depression symptom scores were high-50% at risk of clinical depression when their children were one-year-olds-but dropped to about one-quarter at risk during later childhood.
 The mothers also filled out questionnaires on how much social support they were feeling.
 Observers rated the home environment at seven different time points across childhood.
 They considered how involved and responsive mothers were with their children, as well as the toys, books and learning materials at home.
 Children also were weighed and measured at several ages.
 The study did not include fathers.